-Mutual engagement, joint enterprise, and shared repertoire constitute three dimensions of practice and sources of community coherence, hence the wording "community of practice".
-To become a peripheral and eventually fully-fledaed community member, participation and learning along the three dimensions are needed.
+Mutual engagement, joint enterprise, and shared repertoire constitute three dimensions of practice and sources of community coherence, hence the wording "community of practice."
+Participation and learning along these three dimensions are needed to become peripheral and eventually fully-fledged community members.
 A community of practice thus "acts as a locally negotiated regime of competence.
 Within such a regime, knowing is no longer undefined.
 It can be defined as what would be recognized as competent participation in the practice" (Wenger, 1998, p.
 137).